grafana/loki/docs/sources/clients/aws/eks/_index.md

 ---
 # Sending logs from EKS with Promtail

-In this tutorial we'll see how set up promtail on [EKS][eks].
+In this tutorial we'll see how to set up Promtail on [EKS][eks].
 Amazon Elastic Kubernetes Service (Amazon [EKS][eks]) is a fully managed Kubernetes service, using Promtail we'll get full visibility into our cluster logs.
 We'll start by forwarding pods logs then nodes services and finally Kubernetes events.

 After this tutorial you will able to query all your logs in one place using Grafana.